Which Lives Matter?

 The cases and the wildly differing public and political reactions to them expose some disturbing and inconvenient truths for the ascendant Black Lives Matter movement and for society as whole.
 Unlike Floyd, Timpa’s only crime was calling the police officers (one of whom was black) for help as a result of taking illegal drugs after coming off his medication for depression and schizophrenia.
 Unlike Floyd he was previously unknown to the police to such an extent that his favourite childhood book had been Peter Pat and the Policeman where the eponymous hero lives by the maxim, “if you’re ever lost, ask a policeman for help”.

-Floyd on the other hand had been a “career” criminal who, despite being killed during an extended stretch of apparent relative probity, had served several long stints in prison for violent crimes including breaking into a pregnant woman’s home in the middle of the night and pressing a loaded gun into her belly.
+Floyd on the other hand had been a “career” criminal who, despite being killed during an extended stretch of apparent relative probity, had served several long stints in prison for violent crimes which were justified by the Califonia attorneys for a burglary charge that also includes including breaking into a pregnant woman’s home in the middle of the night and pressing a loaded gun into her belly.
 Yet Floyd has effectively been deified by politicians and media outlets across the world and his death has sparked a global wave of protests and riots, live coverage of his funeral on Sky and the BBC akin to a royal event and even a stomach-churning knee-bending commemorative silence at Westminster.
 While vulnerable and mentally ill Timpa, for whose death no police officer has ever borne the justice that rightly awaits Floyd’s murderers, is an unknown entity.
 Why?
+If people try avoiding probation violation cases, they have to go through an attorney.

 There are obvious and less obvious reasons.
 Sadly, both men are victims of an institutionally brutal American police system that all too frequently deploys deadly force.
 Additionally, it would be both foolish and offensive not to acknowledge the horrendous catalogue of suffering and injustice endured by black Americans at the hands of the police, a horrific heritage to which Floyd’s death obviously contributes.
 The manner in which Floyd died was obscene and inexcusable and nobody, saint or criminal, deserves to have their life ended in that sickening way.
 Clearly, the full weight of the law must rain down on his killers.